|Click Here - To see how Haywood County evolved each decade - includes all the known towns and villages.|

 Many of the old timers think the county is positively overrun with people, but in the scheme of things, it is still remarkably wild.
 At least forty percent of the land in the county is protected in the Great Smoky Mountains National Park and the Pisgah National Forest.
 Maggie Valleys population is still less than 400 and most of Haywood Countys 50,000 residents live in sparsely populated coves and valleys.
 Between 1970 and 1993, the county grew only 15 percent and has only four incorporated towns: Canton, Clyde, Maggie Valley, and Waynesville.

 To celebrate Haywood County's first one hundred years, Mr. W.C.
 Allen wrote a book entitled, "Centenniel of Haywood County and its County Seat, Waynesville, N.C." in 1908.
 Someone took the time to scan this document into Adobe Acrobat (.pdf files) and since it was so large they broke it into four sections.
-To download each section, click on the following links.
+To read or download each section, click on the following links.